vekatze/neut/book/src/variants-and-lambdas.md

-# Variants, Structs, and Lambdas
+# Variants and Lambdas

-In this section, we'll see how to use the key colors of Neut: variants, structs, and lambdas.
+In this section, we'll see how to use the key colors of Neut: variants and lambdas.

 Examples in this section can be downloaded as follows: